Bills

 (2)Existing law regulates the operation of bicycles on highways and authorizes local authorities to, among other things, prohibit, by ordinance, the operation of an electric bicycle or any class of electric bicycle on equestrian trails or hiking or recreational trails.

-This bill would set a prima facie speed limit of 5 miles per hour on a sidewalk and 15 miles per hour for a Class IV bikeway.
+This bill would set additionally set a prima facie speed limit of 5 10 miles per hour on a sidewalk and 15 miles per hour for a Class IV bikeway. and specify that a conviction of a violation of that speed limit shall not result in a violation point count.

 (4)Under existing law, a violation of the Vehicle Code is a crime.